Mikuana/rumydata/README.md

 little risk of exposing the data itself.

 Alice sends the message to Bob, and with it he's able to easily see that the value her provided was not one of the valid choices.
+He can also refer back to the definition digest, and see that `col2` is nullable, and that he can send a blank value instead of the invalid value that he sent.